 Even the marketing professional will tell you that placing a deadline on garnering a specific amount of followers and generating a profit from that is almost impossible.
-The internet is vast and your efforts can easily be lost in the shuffle of other businesses.
+The internet is vast, and your efforts can easily be lost in the shuffle of other businesses.

 Search Engine Optimization

-As we’ve previously mention, having a great looking website is all well and good.
+As we’ve previously mentioned, having a great looking website is all well and good.
 Creating useful, compelling, actionable content is also beneficial for improving your brand awareness.
 You might also have some amazing products or services on your site that people really need and love.

 However, none of those triumphs matter if no one can find it.

 Here’s a website marketing strategy you can’t ignore.
 Search Engine Optimization, or SEO for short – improve your search engine rankings and improve your visibility.

 Using social media is a basic piece of advice, but you’d be surprised how often businesses ignore this key area of advice.

 You can’t really ignore social media in this digital age – it’s not going to go anywhere fast soon, and you can probably remember a handful of ads you’ve seen scrolling your own Facebook newsfeed or Twitter timeline.
 Social media is here to stay for a very long time.

 And, as more people flock to sites like Facebook, Instagram, Twitter, LinkedIn, and Pinterest, you need to start thinking of new ways to get your business noticed and in front of your target audience, using social media.